welldone-software/redux-toolbelt/packages/redux-toolbelt-observable/README.md

  `cancelPreviousFunctionCalls`

-You may want to create a few requests, but somehow the previous request hasn't come back yet and the last request does.
-If you want to accept only the last request just send the option `cancelPreviousFunctionCalls` like this:
+If several requests are made before any of them returns, you can choose to only receive the last one by using the option `cancelPreviousFunctionCalls` like this:

  ```js
 const fetchTodos = makeAsyncActionCreator('FETCH_TODOS')